bostonaholic/til/oauth/client_credentials_no_refresh_token.md

 # Client Credentials No Refresh Token

-:idea: When granting Client Credentials via the `grant_type=client_credentials`, the server should not include a refresh token in the response.
+:bulb: When granting Client Credentials via the `grant_type=client_credentials`, the server should not include a refresh token in the response.
 And therefor clients should not expect the `refresh_token` in the access token response.

 > If the access token request is valid and authorized, the
 > authorization server issues an access token as described in